 - When you purchase an account, it must meet all the requirements and standards outlined in the certification program

-- Must complete your company certification within one year of purchasing an account
+- Must complete your business certification within one year of purchasing an account

 Collection law firms and third party collection agencies may voluntarily seek the CPRC designation but it is not a requirement in order to maintain their RMA membership.

-- NOTE: A company that does not meet all of the Family of Companies criteria will need to have a separate company certification.
+NOTE: Businesses that do not meet all of the Family of Companies criteria will need to maintain separate business certifications.

 Family of Companies benefits: